Can what we eat affect the course of MS? Researchers explore an area where advancements might change the daily lives of people with MS.

 - Clinical Trials of Diets-

-- Investigators at Washington University in St. Louis and at Johns Hopkins University in Baltimore are testing the safety and tolerability of a diet that intermittently restricts calorie intake as a treatment for disease activity in people with MS.
+- Investigators at Washington University in St. Louis are testing the safety and tolerability of a diet that intermittently restricts calorie intake as a treatment for disease activity in people with MS.

 - A team at the University of Iowa is conducting a trial comparing the effects on fatigue of a low saturated fat diet (a diet developed by Roy Swank, MD) or a modified paleolithic diet (a diet developed by Terry Wahls, MD).